foundriesio/docs/source/reference-manual/security/authentication-xilinx.rst

 Get the PMU firmware
 --------------------
-Get a valid version of the PMU firmware for the hardware ``pmu.bin`` (also available at the deploy folder if built with LmP).
+Get a valid version of the PMU firmware for the hardware ``pmu-firmware-MACHINE.bin``, which can be found at the deploy folder when built with LmP.

+Replace MACHINE with the target machine name (e.g. ``pmu-firmware-uz3eg-iocc-sec.bin``).

 Build the bootloader
 --------------------
-Build U-boot for the ZynqMP SoC platform including SPL support ``u-boot-spl.bin`` (also available at the deploy folder if built with LmP).
+Build U-boot for the ZynqMP SoC platform with Secondary Program Loader (SPL) support, which will produce a file called ``u-boot-spl.bin``.

+This file can also be found in the deploy folder when building LmP for secure targets.
+ This is because with secure targets the variable ``SPL_BINARY`` is set to ``spl/u-boot-spl.bin``, causing it to assume that the final ``boot.bin`` will be manually generated and signed by the user.

+On normal (open) targets, the LmP build process only publishes the final ``boot.bin`` binary.
+Without any signing requirements, the image can be created and published as part of the build process.

 Create the Primary and Secondary keys
 -------------------------------------